 The liver is usually implicated in autoimmune conditions.
 If the liver detox pathways are overloaded, this causes the immune system to become hyperstimulated.
 The hyperstimulated immune system produces excessive inflammatory chemicals and antibodies, which attack the body’s own tissues/cells (this is an autoimmune reaction).
-It is vital to improve the liver function to take a load off the immune system and calm it down.
-To help take the load off the immune system, follow .
+It is vital to improve the liver function to take the load off the immune system and calm it down.
+To help take the load off the immune system, follow the "Liver Cleansing Diet" book.
 This offers the best chance of long term improvement.

-- Avoid all dairy products and gluten.
+- Try avoiding all dairy products and gluten.
 Gluten is found in wheat, rye, oats, spelt, kamut and barley.
-Some people with autoimmune disease also need to avoid all grains and legumes.
+Some people with autoimmune disease also need to avoid all grains such as rice and corn and legumes.

 - Avoid industrial seed oils high in omega 6 fats - such as cottonseed oil, soybean, canola, grapeseed, rice bran, sunflower, safflower and corn oils.

 - Never use artificial sweeteners - see www.dorway.com for more information.